Xunzi (philosopher): Youth and time in Qi (c. 310–284)

 Xunzi was born as Xun Kuang (荀況), probably around 310 BCE but certainly before 279 BCE.
 In his time, he was probably known as Xun Qing (荀卿), meaning 'Minister Xun', or 'Chamberlain Xun', after his later position.
 Some texts give his surname as Sun (孫) instead of Xun, though this may have been to avoid naming taboo during the reign of Emperor Xuan of Han (73–48 BCE), whose given name was Xun.
-He is best known by his honorary title Xunzi (荀子) translated to 'Master Xun', with zi being a common epitaph for important philosophers.
+He is best known by his honorary title Xunzi (荀子) translated to 'Master Xun', with zi being a common epithet for important philosophers.
 His birthplace was Zhao, a state in the modern-day Shanxi Province of north-central China.
 It is possible Xunzi was descended from the Xun family, an elite clan that had diminished following the Partition of Jin, though this is only speculation.
 The Eastern Han dynasty historian Ying Shao records that in his youth Xunzi was a "flowering talent" in matters of scholarship and academics.
 Essentially nothing else is known of Xunzi's background or upbringing, and thus any attempts to connect his philosophy with either topic are futile.

 Sometime between age 13 and 15 (297 and 295 BCE), Xunzi traveled to the north eastern state of Qi.
 There he attended the Jixia Academy, which was the most important philosophical center in Ancient China, established by King Xuan.
 At the academy, Xunzi would have learned about all the major philosophical schools of his time, and been in the presence of scholars such as Zou Yan, Tian Pian, and Chunyu Kun.
 Xunzi would have learned the art of shuo (說), a formal argument of persuasion that philosophical authorities of the time used to advise rulers.
 After his academy study, Xunzi unsuccessfully attempted to persuade Lord Mengchang against continuing the extreme policies of Qi, though the historicity of this event is not certain.
 After the exchange, which is later recounted in his writings, Xunzi likely left Qi between 286 and 284 BCE.